friskgit/minimal_website/_pages/about.md

 ---
-title: About this site and and about me
+title: ""
+type: pages
 sidebar:
+  title: "Resources"
-  nav: "bio"
+  nav: bio
-type: pages
-breadcrumbs: true
 values:
-layout: single
+layout: empty
-author_profile: true
+author_profile: false
 breadcrumbs: false
 permalink: /about/
 ---

 ![the big ear]( /assets/images/orat.jpg ){: .text_nowrap}

 This site is dedicated to sharing information about what I do as a musician, composer and researcher.
-Feel free to contact me through any of the channels available until I have enabled on site comments.
+Feel free to contact me.

 <!-- The site is an infinite work-in-progress and perhaps more of an archive than a promotion for myself.
 I do however use this site, among other things, as a virtual stage posting new recordings and pieces every now and then. -->